oliphantharrison/portfolio-template/README.md

-# Business Card Landing Page Template
+# Portfolio Landing Page Template

 This template is designed so most people only need to edit one file:
 - [src/App.tsx]